 A new age for Goodman Fielder

-In 2015, Goodman Fielder’s finance team remained largely decentralized with functional operations spread across Australia, New Zealand, and APAC.
-In addition, although SAP was the primary ERP platform, multiple, disparate system applications and tools were used across markets, which negatively impacted the organization’s critical business processes.
+In 2015, Goodman Fielder’s finance team remained largely decentralised with functional operations spread across Australia, New Zealand, and APAC.
+In addition, although SAP was the primary ERP platform, multiple, disparate system applications and tools were used across markets, which negatively impacted the organisation’s critical business processes.

-Goodman Fielder realized that it had a significant opportunity to transform its operating model and adopt new ways of working, thus creating a leaner organization able to quickly scale and adapt when entering new markets.
-In 2016, the organization partnered with Capgemini on its transformation journey towards leaner finance functions, which represented the first phase of its transformation journey.
+Goodman Fielder realised that it had a significant opportunity to transform its operating model and adopt new ways of working, thus creating a leaner organisation able to quickly scale and adapt when entering new markets.
+In 2016, the organisation partnered with Capgemini on its transformation journey towards leaner finance functions, which represented the first phase of its transformation journey.

 In pursuit of excellence